orangejuice/blog/data/activity/movie-少女情怀总是诗-1977/record.en.md

 date: 2020-09-07 03:50:32+08:00
 douban:
   rating: 7.4
-  subtitle: 1977 / France Italy / Drama Romance Eroticism / David Hamilton / Patti
+  subtitle: 1977 / France Italy / Drama Romance Erotica / David Hamilton / Patti
-    D'Arbanville, Irka Bochenko
+    D'Arbanville Irka Bochenko
 ---

-The screen is full of young girls' bodies, which is astonishing and doubtful, filling my adolescent years with blankness - such a shame there's no such thing as a next life.
-This film's generous display of the narrative from a girl's perspective is rare; it definitely can't be compared to youth films that flaunt naive shyness.
-Furthermore, this film was produced in 1977!
+The screen filled with the bodies of young girls truly astonishes and raises doubts.
+My youth was a blank slate, and sadly, there's no next life to make up for it.
+The narrative from a young girl's perspective, with its unabashed display of visuals, is rare.
+Pure and shy youth films can't even compare.
+Also - this film was made in 1977!